Skip to content

 Referee: roll a dice expression through the seeded session.

 An authorial roll for freeform adjudication — the referee resolves a chance outcome the content model can't express (a puzzle, a bluff, "does the frayed rope hold?") by rolling through the engine rather than inventing a number, so the result is logged, replayable, and grounded in a typed event.
-Referee commands are legal in every mode.
+Referee commands are legal in every mode, terminal modes included.
 The roll draws from the dedicated ADJUDICATION_STREAM, so an ad-hoc referee roll never perturbs the draw sequence of keyed mechanics.
 A malformed expression is rejected at construction, exactly as SpawnMonsters's count_dice is, so it never reaches the session and consumes no draw.

 Modes